Werner Weber (mathematician): Mathematical Institute

 The decision was made by the Nazi Theodor Vahlen, who appointed Helmut Hasse in April 1934.
 The Nazi were unsure if Hasse was fully committed to National Socialist policies, and tried to appoint someone to a second chair at Göttingen who was a firm Nazi supporter.
 Udo Wegner was a strong candidate, but the probability theorist Erhard Tornier and ardent Nazi, eventually gained the second chair.

-Later Weber and other convinced national socialists, met in Göttingen with the designated new head of the Göttingen mathematical institute Helmut Hasse, who also sympathized with the Nazis, to question him about his ancestry, where Weber and his cronies did not consider him reliable for (Nazi) party politics, due to him having a Jewish grandmother.
+Later Weber and other convinced national socialists, met in Göttingen with the designated new head of the Göttingen mathematical institute Helmut Hasse, who also sympathized with the Nazis, to question him about his ancestry, where Weber and his cronies did not consider him reliable for party politics, due to him having a Jewish grandmother.
 Although Hasse was acceptable to the Nazis, he was not acceptable to Weber, who refused to hand over the keys to the institute.
+Hasse eventually assumed directorship in July 1934 and Weber was forced to leave Göttingen.
+Weber found a position as an associate professor at Heidelberg University where he would remain until the end of the war.

-Proceedings were started against Weber with Weber sending a 400+ page document to Dr Mentzel of the Reich Ministry for Science Education and Adult Education.
-War work interrupted the proceedings.
+In 1940, Weber sent a document of over 400 pages to Rudolf Mentzel of the Reich Ministry for Science Education and Adult Education and Theodor Vahlen on the events.
+Mentzel told Weber he should have waited until after the war before bringing this matter up and considered the matter temporarily closed.

 In 1945, Weber was dismissed due to his Nazi involvement.
+He struggled to find work, but eventually found a job working for a publisher in Hamburg.